Rise-Software/Rise-Media-Player/readme.md

 * Early version of command bar with basic functionality
 * Colourful icons setting for more Windows 11 esque experience
 * Casting to devices, repeat
+* Insider Settings page with RiseMP wallpapers
+* Pick up where you left off support

 **Insider Exclusives**

-(You get these features if you sign up for the Insider Program and use the MSIX version.
+(You get these features if you sign up for the Insider Program and use the Store version.
 Cloning from GitHub will not contain these)
-* Prototype settings redesign (may come later than Pre-Alpha 1)
-* Insider settings page with insider options and goodies!
+* Nothing yet.
+There will be some exclusive features and themes for your PC though, so stay tuned!

 ## Planned features

 **Coming VERY soon (later in Pre-Alpha / Start of Alpha)**

-On GitHub Issues Page

-**Features coming later**
 On [GitHub Issues Page](https://github.com/Rise-Software/Rise-Media-Player/issues)

 ## Licensing